purrre/wrld-bot/README.md

 You’re free to make your own public bot with this, but I just ask that you give me (pure) credit somewhere on the bot.

 ## Site Access
-When the site first launched, an access code was given out—but months later I couldn’t find it anywhere (after some lazy searching).
+When the site first launched, an access code was given out, but months later I couldn’t find it (after some lazy searching).
 So I did the next best thing… some super simple reverse engineering.

 The code ended up being inside [62d43f4b.js](https://juicewrldapi.com/assets/index.62d43f4b.js).
 **The access code is `juicetracker`.**